St. Joseph's Church, Aloor

 St. Joseph Church, Aloor is a parish of the Syro-Malabar Catholic Church in Aloor.
 It was the first parish church in Aloor Muri of the Mukundapuram and Kodassery taluks.
 Aloor parish is one of the 83 parishes between the Bharathappuzha and Periyar rivers, during the erection of syro-Malabar hierarchy and Trichur Vicariate.

 The Nazrani community of Aloor built a small prayer hall made of bamboo and palm leaf upon land donated by its members in 1858, and used it for their usual prayer necessities.
 The church did not get approval for parish status from the authorities, however, due to some administrative schisms prevailed in the Indian catholic church in 19th century.
 In 1868, the Aloor church was recognized by the Vicariate Apostolic of Verapoly.
 When the Syro-Malabar hierarchy was re-established in 1887, it was placed under the Vicariate Apostolic of Thrissur.

+The church is locally noted for housing two distinct and relatively uncommon devotional statues within the same परिसर, making it a point of interest among regional Christian devotional practices.